reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 })
 ```

-By declaring these tags as what can possibly be provided to the cache, it enables control for individual endpoints to claim whether they affect specific portions of the cache or not, in conjunction with `providesTags` and `invalidatesTags` on individual endpoints.
+By declaring these tags as what can possibly be provided to the cache, it enables control for individual mutation endpoints to claim whether they affect specific portions of the cache or not, in conjunction with `providesTags` and `invalidatesTags` on individual endpoints.

 ### Providing cache data

-Each individual `query` endpoint can `provide` particular tags to the cache.
+Each individual `query` endpoint can have it's cached data `provide` particular tags.
 Doing so enables a relationship between cached data from one or more `query` endpoints and the behaviour of one or more `mutation` endpoints.

 The `providesTags` property on a `query` endpoint is used for this purpose.